|

 was anxious to begin primary flight training.

 PRIMARY FLIGHT TRAINING ...
-A
+A DISAPPOINTMENT

-At age 18, I thought I could compete
+At age 18, I thought I could compete with

-and yellow PT 19 was a neat little plane that was considered easy to fly.
+yellow PT 19 was a neat little plane that was considered easy to fly.

-When my civilian instructor climbed
+When my civilian instructor climbed out of

-over.
-I got somewhat better as time went by but apparently not good enough.
+somewhat better as time went by but apparently not good enough.

-After about six weeks I got the bad
+After about six weeks I got the bad news

-been pilots in civilian life.
+pilots in civilian life.
 "Lack of coordination" was the main

 disclaimer given to those of us who washed out.
 This was probably true in my